 If you run an ecommerce brand, you can apply for Pinterest’s Verified Merchant Program.

-This adds a verification check symbol to your account, adds a “Shop” tab to your profile page, and lets you add prices to your pins.
+This adds a verification check symbol to your account, allows for multiple links on your profile page, and lets you add prices to your pins.

 It’s a great way to show that your brand is reliable and credible, establishing trust with prospective customers and helping your ads stand out from the crowd.